triblondon/trib.tv/src/pages/posts/2025/wedding-photo-sharing-emilybot.md

 The other half of the analysis comes from feeding the photo to an LLM.
 I wanted this to be a **local LLM**, since I've never run one locally and wanted to see how it worked.
 I've heard [Ollama](https://ollama.com/) is what all the cool people use, so I went ahead and downloaded that.
 The Ollama website has a nice [blog post about using "vision models"](https://ollama.com/blog/vision-models), i.e. models with the ability to interpret or generate images, so I set about experimenting with different models.

 This is where I started on a very long and increasingly frustrating misadventure, culminating in the realisation that if you don't present the model with the image data in a way that it can (and is willing to) interpret, **it can and will just make up total bollocks**.
-I prompted it with a reference to an image on disk that does not exist:
+As an example, this is what happens when I prompt it with a reference to an image on disk that does not exist:

 > Describe the image at ./image.png

-and it said:
+It said:

 > Okay, I’ve analyzed the image you provided (./image.png).
 Here’s a description of the image:
 >
 > Overall Impression: The image is a vibrant, slightly surreal, and playful illustration.
 It features a young girl with bright pink hair sitting on a giant, fluffy, white cloud.

 Wild.
-It gets even worse when you give it some hints in the filename, so for ages I thought it was working but was just not very good, then I realised the responses were literally just taking the filename `family1.jpg` and inventing the entire response based on that.
+It gets even worse when you give it some hints in the filename, which I inadvertently did because my test file was called `family.jpg`, so for ages I thought it was working and was just not very good, then I realised the responses were literally just taking the filename `family.jpg` and inventing the entire response based on that.

 In the end I figured out that I had two problems: